Christian-Perez/uci_repo/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-- _What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?
->configuration may be quick and trivial on a small network.
-However, as a network grows the workload (time and brainpower) of maintaining it. automation removes the potentially time consuming and expensive process of deploying & configuring each machine manually._
+>Configuration may be quick and trivial on a small network.
+As a network grows so does the workload (time and brainpower) of maintaining it.
+Automation removes the potentially time consuming and expensive process of deploying & configuring each machine manually.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+## explain the steps of the ELK installation play.
 - update the jumpbox machine then download & install docker
 ```
 sudo yum update